-Welcome to summertime sadness; there is always that time in each period of your life when you experience “summertime sadness”.
+Welcome to the world of breakups A.K.A summertime sadness; there is always that time in each period of your life when you experience “summertime sadness”.
 This is when you feel like no amount of sunshine can make you feel in any way optimistic or encouraged to go on with your life.
 Although you know that such a dreadful time is not here to stay and it shall pass, you still might be unknowingly doing a few mistakes that aid in prolonging the “summertime sadness” -and there are always ways to change one’s reality if need be.

 - Unfortunately, the amount of “what-ifs” that you go through per day could be one of the reasons for your regression.
 This is where you keep picturing a perfect scenario in a parallel perfect world, not giving your brain a chance to process the reality you are in -everlasting in a loop of false hopes.
 There is no good in living within the unreality of your “what-if” scenarios; through living in your head, you sidetrack and lose sight of the reality surrounding you.